aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 [The City of Santa Cruz 2016-2017 Action Plan](http://www.cityofsantacruz.com/home/showdocument?id=53604).

 These documents when read together give a very detailed overview of the County’s current strategy for increased provision of affordable housing.
 They are unamimous in their recognition that we (Santa Cruz County) are indeed in the throws of a ‘housing crisis’.
-These documents are extensive, they are delightfully data driven in a way that municipal governance document generally are not, and they reflect a deep commitment on the part of the community and city and regional governments to address the issue of availability of affordable housing.
+These documents are extensive, they are delightfully data driven in a way that municipal governance documents generally are not, and they reflect a deep commitment on the part of the community and city and regional governments to address the issue of availability of affordable housing.
 [HAZAH](http://www.urbandictionary.com/define.php?term=hazah), [Good On-Ya](http://www.urbandictionary.com/define.php?term=good%20on%20ya).

 However, a thorough reading of them reveals that nowhere in any of the planning/strategy/action documents does the city/county/whoever actually state the conditions under which we will deescalate from housing ‘crisis’ (presumbly to run-of-the-mill ‘housing problem’, ‘housing crunch’, or some other thing less scary than ‘crisis’).
 I find this very problematic.
 Let me offer an example: